Anjum Chopra: Career

-In 2009 World Cup in Australia, in a must-win game for India, Anjum scored 76 match-winning runs and bagged the player of the match award.
+In 2009 World Cup in Australia, in a must-win game for India, Chopra scored 76 match-winning runs and bagged the player of the match award.
 India finished third at the World Cup behind England and New Zealand.

 She has played 6 World Cups for India, including four 50-over World Cups and two T20 World Cups.
 She is the first player to play 100 ODIs for India.
 One of the strong fielders on the team and a safe pair of hands, she has held the highest number of slip catches for India.
-A right arm medium pace bowler, Anjum made her debut as an all-rounder, opening the bowling in her first ODI and batting at No 10.
+A right arm medium pace bowler, Chopra made her debut as an all-rounder, opening the bowling in her first ODI and batting at No 10.
 She is the eighth-highest run-getter in women's ODIs.

-Anjum has batted at almost all positions for her team, including opening, when needed.
+Chopra has batted at almost all positions for her team, including opening, when needed.
 She has scored against some of the best of bowling attacks in the world, and is known to occupy the crease and bat for long hours.
 For example, batting in the 2000 World Cup in New Zealand against Ireland, India was reeling at 3 wickets down with 1 run on the board.
 She played a patient knock of 70 runs and won the match.

 She is known to bat well under pressure and has played numerous knocks to perfection to get the victory.
-A quick runner between the wickets, her ability to convert ones to twos had been an outstanding feature of Anjum's batting style.
+A quick runner between the wickets, her ability to convert ones to twos had been an outstanding feature of Chopra's batting style.

-After attending Delhi Public School R.K.
-Puram and St. Stephen's College, Delhi University, Anjum completed her Master's in Business Administration from FORE School of Management with a dual specialisation in Marketing and Human Resources.

-In the corporate world, Anjum is a motivational and corporate speaker/consultant.
-Also an MBA, Anjum has conducted training programs for globally recognised brands such as General Electric, Standard Chartered, Goldman Sachs, Vodafone, and various schools and colleges.
+In the corporate world, Chopra is a motivational and corporate speaker/consultant.
+Also an MBA, she has conducted training programs for globally recognised brands such as General Electric, Standard Chartered, Goldman Sachs, Vodafone, and various schools and colleges.